TurtleOnaRock/exchange-rates/README.txt

-It is study implementation of exchange rates backend programm (the third task), inspired by the Java-road-map made by https://github.com/zhukovsd.
+It is study implementation of exchange rates backend program (the third task), inspired by the Java-road-map made by https://github.com/zhukovsd.

-The link to test:
-The implemention provides a set of features and consists of:
+The link to test: http://77.95.201.243:8080/exchange-rate/ The implementation provides a set of features and consists of:
   -table of currencies;
     -add new currency with fields (name, code, sign);
     -get all currencies;